Skip to content

 Applying for further study Why further study?

 If you're interested in postgraduate study, you need to find out about the application process from the relevant institution.
-For training in professions such as teaching and law, applications are made through a central 'clearing house' (e.g. UCAS for teacher training).
+For training in professions such as teaching and law, applications are made through a central 'clearing house' (for example UCAS for teacher training).
 Check whether there is a closing date for applications.

 Referees